Murder of Gay Gibson: In popular culture

 Several books have been written about Gibson's death, and while most have been factual, some have taken the story as a basis for a novel.
-The Finest Type of English Womanhood by Rachael Heath uses the Porthole Murder as a backstory to her novel detailing the lives of Gibson and her fictional friend, Laura Trelling.
+The Finest Type of English Womanhood by Rachael Heath uses the Porthole Murder as a backstory to her novel, detailing the lives of Gibson and her fictional friend, Laura Trelling.
 The title of the book is taken from a line spoken by Gibson's mother in court when asked to describe her daughter.

+In the August 1948 magazine Startling Detective, there is an article going over the case.

 In 1991, the BBC Radio 4 series Murder Most Foul profiled the killing with dramatisations.

 A 2011 biography of Sid James, the Carry On film star, forwarded the theory that Gibson was returning to England to find James, as she was his jilted lover.
 Cliff Goodwin's biography is the only piece written about the comic star that mentions this theory.
 Other authors have debunked it.

 Some people continue to have doubts about Camb's guilt.
 In 2018, the BBC broadcast a short documentary programme about the killing and asked whether or not Camb was guilty.
 The thirty-minute programme was first aired on the BBC News Channel in March 2018.
 In the programme, Doreen Mantle details how she had seen Gibson faint and go blue around the lips.
 This was also attested to at the trial by the theatre manager Hilary Gilbert.
 The proposal of Gibson being ill was put to her mother during Camb's trial, but she flatly denied that her daughter was in ill-health.
 During the Second World War, Gibson enlisted herself in the Auxiliary Territorial Service (ATS) and during July 1946, a junior ATS officer reported being called out to a Private Gibson who was on her bed with her back arched, unable to breathe with her tongue at the back of her throat.
 Gibson would later state to the ATS officer that she had had one of her "turns".